Associate Professor Emerita

 Dr. Regan’s research and teaching focus primarily on adult faith formation, bringing adult learning theory, adult spiritual development, and the theoretical and pastoral applications of total community catechesis into dynamic conversation.
 In addition to her scholarly work, Dr. Regan serves as a consultant on the local and national levels to the important project of effective adult faith formation.

-Adult Believers in a Postmodern Context
+Adult Believers in Postmodern Context (Online Synchronous)

 Where Two or Three Are Gathered: Transforming the Parish through Communities of Practice (New York: Paulist Press, 2016)